 A lot of times, when I share this tip, parents worry about kids rejecting the food and then it going to waste.

 As you may know, I am a huge proponent of reducing food waste, so I completely understand this worry.
 But I’ve got a work-around: offer just a little bit and let them know they can always have more.

 For instance, three strawberries, one piece of celery topped with peanut butter, a half glass of smoothie, or a tablespoon of frozen berries mixed into some plain yogurt are all great offerings for little bellies.

 In addition, you can always repurpose what is offered.
 For instance, leftover carrot sticks can be chopped up and added to a salad at dinner and remaining fruit can be bagged up and frozen to be added to a smoothie at some later date.

 One of my favorite tricks for getting my kids to eat fruits and vegetables is to offer them in an easy-to-eat ways that aren’t too overwhelming.

 For example, I’ll put out some vegetable sticks with hummus, ranch dressing, or tzatziki or I’ll slice up an apple rather than offering a whole one.
 I’m always staggered by how much they’ll eat when it is served in bite-sized and graze-friendly ways.

 Keep it Easy for You

 You can make them ahead of time and refrigerate (you’ll need to give them a good shake before serving) or freeze them.
-Added perk: frozen smoothies are super fun to eat as popsicles if you freeze them in silicone tubes (you can find my favorite version in The Scramble Store).

 Pre-chop raw vegetables for the week